mana-nara/mana-nara/README.md

 - 👋 Hi, I’m Manasvini, a sophomore at UC Davis.
 I am studying Computer Science and Engineering.
+- 🕺 I am passionate about coding and I love to learn new languages.
 - 👀 I’m interested in web design, AI/ML and app development.
 - 📫 You can reach me at @manaa.nara on Instagram.